spotinst/help/src/docs/ocean/cluster-overview-tab.md

       *  Hourly cost of original node.
       *  Hourly cost of reverted node.
       *  Hourly cost saved as a percentage: hourly cost of the reverted node / hourly cost of the original node * 100
-      *  The Virtual Node Group's name
+      *  The Virtual Node Group's name (click on the link for a listed VNG to display your custom VNG details).

  *   CPU resources saved in vCPU Hours.
  *   Memory resources saved in GiB Hours.